Yoast/duplicate-post/readme.txt

 New features and customization, WP 3.0 compatibility: you should upgrade if you want to copy Custom Posts with Custom Taxonomies.

 == Changelog ==

+= 2.0.1 =
+* Fixed bug for action filters
+* New option so you can choose if cloning from the posts list must copy the post status (draft, published, pending) too.

 = 2.0 =
 * WP 3.3 compatibility (still not tested against multiblog feature, so beware)